Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Read my full Voyagers of the Pacific Luau review HERE.

-If you’re staying at the Hilton Waikoloa Village (or anywhere in Waikoloa) this is a great luau for kids.
+If you’re staying at the Hilton Waikoloa Village (or anywhere in Waikoloa), this is a great Hawaii luau for kids.
 It’s also located right in front of the ocean with beautiful sunset views.

-Another great Big Island luau is the Island Breeze Kona Luau at the King Kamehameha Hotel on Ali’i Drive.
+Another great Big Island luau is the Island Breeze Kona Luau at the King Kamehameha Hotel on Ali’i Drive on the Kailua Kona Coast.

 They do a really cool royal court presentation since it takes place on the location where King Kamehameha lived.
 And you can even see a replica of his home right on the bay.
 Kids ages 3 and younger are FREE.

 Another luau on the Big Island for kids is the Hawaii Loa Kohala Luau at the Fairmont Orchid Hotel.
-It’s a beautiful show, fantastic food, and unlimited drinks.
+It’s a beautiful show with fantastic food and unlimited drinks.
 And kids ages 5 and under are free!

 Big Island with Kids: Best Big Island Activities